McQafui/alx-system_engineering-devops/0x02-shell_redirections/README.md

     Words should be sorted

 15. grep -i root /etc/passwd
-display lines containing the pattern “root” from the file /etc/passwd
+displays lines containing the pattern “root” from the file /etc/passwd

+16. grep -i bin /etc/passwd | wc -l
+displays the number of lines that contain the pattern “bin” in the file /etc/passwd